hashAMAN/Calculator/README.md

 # Simple Calculator
-A basic calculator made by using HTML + CSS + Javascript.
+A basic calculator made by using HTML + CSS + Javascript..

 Screenshot